 3 || Clothespin Clip Match

-There are quite a few different version of this that you can try.
+There are quite a few different versions of this that you can try.
 You will either need an index card and clothespin clips, or a cup.
 I'll link to some specific ideas below.
-You child will match the clothespin clip with the letters to spell the word.
+Your child will match the clothespin clip with the letters to spell the word.

 Clothespin Name and Letter Match – Hands-On As We Grow